AbdUlHamedMaree/npm-package-starter/README.md

 # Prepare

+- this starter relays on [bun](https://bun.sh/), so make sure to prepare it first.
+- don't update `eslint` or `eslint-config-react-ts-hero` since `eslint@9` doesn't support the old API and most eslint plugins are going to fail, wait until `eslint-config-react-ts-hero@2` fully released and then use it.
 - Make sure to add `NPM_TOKEN` secret in "Repository > Settings > Secrets and variables > Actions > New repository secret" to your action by adding it to your repo's secrets.
 - Update workflows permissions in "Repository > Settings > Actions > General > Workflow permissions" to be "Read and write permissions".
-- create the jsr first and link it to your github repo.
+- create the jsr package and link it to your github repo.
 - replace `<scope>`, `<name>`, `<description>`, `<gh-user>` , `<user-name>`, `<email>`, `<user-page>` and `<repo-name>` with proper values, e.g.:

 ```js